interviews-2025/Bash-Interview-AI-ML-NLP-DL-FL-LLM-RAG/ml_qa.md

 - **TPR (Recall)** = TP / (TP + FN)
 - **FPR** = FP / (FP + TN)
+ How can we change FPR?
+We can do it by changing the classification decision threshold.
+If we want FPR to be 0, set the threshold to 1.
+Then, since the positivity standard is high, all will be predicted as negative.
+Conversely, if we want it to be 1, set the threshold to 0 so that all will be predicted as positive.
+The ROC is a curve drawn by setting the FPR and TPR that come out while moving the threshold in this way, as the x and y coordinates, respectively.

 AUC (Area Under the Curve) reflects the **overall model performance**.
 Higher AUC means the ROC curve is skewed toward the top-left, indicating better performance.